Annayum Rasoolum

 Annayum Rasoolum is a 2013 Indian Malayalam-language romantic drama film directed by Rajeev Ravi (in his directorial debut) and written by Santhosh Echikkanam from a story by Rajeev.
-Set in Vypin islands in Kerala, the plot revolves around a star-crossed romance between Rasool (Fahadh Faasil), a Muslim taxi driver, and Anna (Andrea Jeremiah), a Latin Christian salesgirl, both from conservative working class families.
+Set in Vypin islands in Kerala, the plot revolves around a star-crossed romance between Rasool (Fahadh Faasil), a Muslim taxi driver, and Anna (Andrea Jeremiah), a Latin Catholic salesgirl, both from conservative working class families.
 The songs and background score were composed by K.

 Annayum Rasoolum was released on 4 January 2013, the film received positive critical response and was also a commercial success at the box office.
 The film won a National Film Award and three Kerala State Film Awards.

 Plot

-The story is told through the narration of Ashley who is working in merchant navy and is signing off in Kochi for the second time.
-Ashley recollects the events happened in his last sign off at Kochi.
-Rasool is a tourist taxi driver from Mattancherry, Kochi.
-He falls in love with Anna, a Latin Christian girl who works as salesgirl in a popular apparel shop.
-It takes time for Rasool to convince Anna and make her understand his love for her; he always follows her as she travels regularly to her work place.
+The story is told through the narration of Ashley, an Anglo-Indian man who is working in the merchant navy and signing off in Kochi for the second time.
+Ashley recollects the events that occurred during his last sign-off at Kochi.
+Rasool is a tourist taxi driver from Mattancherry, Kochi, who is best friends with Ashley's cousin Collin.
+Rasool falls in love with Anna, a Latin Christian salesgirl at an apparel shop.
+It takes time for Rasool to convince Anna and make her understand his love for her; he always follows her as she travels regularly to her workplace.

-One day Ashley has to pick his relative from the textile shop.
-Using Rasool he plans to pick them up in his taxi and there he finds out that Anna is also going to return home in the same taxi.
+One day, Ashley has to pick up his relative from the textile shop.
+Using Rasool, he plans to pick them up in his taxi, and there he finds out that Anna is also going to return home in the same taxi.
 They make a quick pit stop at a church where Anna leaves her bag in the taxi.
 Rasool peeks inside and gets her number from the phone.
-Rasool is nervous and shy at first but his friends persuade him to text her through phone.
-No replies comes at first.
+Rasool is nervous and shy at first, but his friends persuade him to text her on the phone.
+No replies come at first.
 Then one day, Rasool approaches Anna and tells her that he loves her.
-Anna is surprised and stunned and moves away without an answer.
+Anna is surprised and moves away without an answer.